 The annual TAP Teacher and Administrator Attitude Survey has collected responses from approximately 25,000 teachers over the last decade on teacher attitudes and job satisfaction.
 The survey contains questions that assess the perceptions of the implementation of TAP at the school and teachers' and administrators' overall job satisfaction.
-The preceding results provide a glimpse into those responses aggregated across all respondents and comparing an early adoption year (2005) to the current year (2015).
-The next step in this analysis is to examine the changes across time and within each location, as well as examine additional questions reported throughout the survey, including the qualitative data and open-ended responses.
+Past summaries have provided a glimpse into those responses aggregated across all respondents and comparing early adoption years to more current years.
+The next step in analysis of available data is to examine the changes across time and within each location, as well as examine additional questions reported throughout the survey, including the qualitative data and openended responses.